Mazda MX-5 roadster - Practicality & boot space

 The Mazda MX-5 is snug but not excessively cramped inside.
 It also has wide-opening doors with relatively narrow sills, so it’s much easier to get in and out of with your dignity intact than the Lotus Elise.

-The steering wheel adjusts in and out, but not up and down, so exceptionally tall drivers may have difficulty finding their perfect driving position.
+The steering wheel has a good level of adjustment but exceptionally tall drivers may have difficulty finding their perfect driving position.
 There’s no height adjustment for the driver’s seat, either, but you can adjust the angle of the base and backrest as well as moving it back and forth.

 Storage space isn’t great, as there’s no glovebox in the dashboard, so the MX-5 is best suited to people who travel light.
 There is however a storage box between the seats, which locks to provide extra security when the roof is down.